Home energy storage

-Home energy storage devices store electricity locally, for later consumption.
-Electrochemical energy storage products, also known as "Battery Energy Storage System" (or "BESS" for short), at their heart are rechargeable batteries, typically based on lithium-ion or lead-acid controlled by computer with intelligent software to handle charging and discharging cycles.
+Home energy storage refers to residential energy storage devices that store electrical energy locally for later consumption.
+Usually, electricity is stored in lithium-ion rechargeable batteries, controlled by intelligent software to handle charging and discharging cycles.
 Companies are also developing smaller flow battery technology for home use.
 As a local energy storage technologies for home use, they are smaller relatives of battery-based grid energy storage and support the concept of distributed generation.
 When paired with on-site generation, they can virtually eliminate blackouts in an off-the-grid lifestyle.